-This is one of Evelyn’s “down-home Arizona” recipes.
+This is another one of those “down-home Arizona” recipes.
 Well known by most Arizonians, named after the Honorable late Barry Goldwater, Senator from the great state of Arizona.
 As the story goes, this was his favorite southwestern bean chili recipe.

 Simple, quick, and so easy to make!
 This is a perfect dish for those chilly winter days.
 I like mine with saltine crackers, but hey, to each his/her own!
 Evelyn’s recipe includes canned pinto beans, however dry beans soaked overnight may be substituted.